pavi-ninjaac/Specrom_Analysis/review.md

 - [Conclusion and About Author](#conclusion-and-about-author)

 # About the project:
-This is a text classification project, here I calssified the news article under different categories.
-For this project I Collected the Dataset from Kaggle named [News Category Dataset](https://www.kaggle.com/rmisra/news-category-dataset)
+In this article, we will see the text classification model using NLP and machine learning.
+For this project, I Collected the Dataset from Kaggle named [News Category Dataset](https://www.kaggle.com/rmisra/news-category-dataset).
-This dataset is in jason format with 200853 sample and 6 features.
+This dataset is in JSON format with a 200853 sample and 6 features.
 The news articles are classified under 41 categories. let's see the implementation and analysis.

 # Understanding the data
-The data was in json format after reading, I dropped some unnecessary features like date,image_url and continued with the feature only I need.<br/>
+he data was in JSON format after reading, I dropped some unnecessary features like date,image_url, and continued with the feature only I need.
-Let’s analyses the category column.<br/>
+Let’s analyze the category column.
 ![Screenshot (409)](https://user-images.githubusercontent.com/51699297/104182031-d34d7200-5435-11eb-8d8d-aca29b34bc94.png)

-As shown in figure, there are 41 categories, some of them like Education, College etc are having very small samples and Similar in nature.
-The model accuracy may decreased due to the imbalance in category.
-So, I merged up some of the category and named it. you can see the new categories and its name below.
-Noe there are only 19 categories,<br/>
+As shown in the figure, there are 41 categories, some of them like Education, College and others are having a very number of small samples and Similar in nature.
+The model accuracy may be decreased due to the imbalance in the categories.
+So, I merged up some of the categories and named them.
+You can see the new categories and their names below.
+Now, there are only 19 categories,<br/>

 ![Screenshot (408)](https://user-images.githubusercontent.com/51699297/104182037-d7798f80-5435-11eb-8aa5-e49e1dd1f751.png)

-We can analyse the authors and their articles.
+We can analyze  the authors and their articles.
 Here you can see the number of articles under the top 25 authors.
 The author named  <b>”Lee Moran”</b>  released 2,000+ articles.<br/>

 ![Screenshot (407)](https://user-images.githubusercontent.com/51699297/104182043-d8aabc80-5435-11eb-8a56-2dce6d13a67b.png)